Extension of algebroids Part I: The Construction: Examples

-The next examples will be based on the pullback of Lie algebroid connections, thus a short reminder of how these work as proven in \cite[Corollary 3.5.7]{Fischer:2021glc}; terms starting with $\phi^*$ denote the pullback of vector bundles and associated pullback constructions.
+Now a short reminder of how pullbacks of Lie algebroid connections work as for example proven in \cite[Corollary 3.5.7]{Fischer:2021glc}; terms starting with $\phi^*$ denote the pullback of vector bundles and associated pullback constructions.